Envelopes of the Thurston metric on Teichm\"uller space

 \section{Out-envelopes and in-envelopes}

-The goal of this section is to describe $\outenv(X,\lambda)$ and $\inenv(X,\lambda)$ for any closed hyperbolic surface $X$ and for any chain-recurrent geodesic lamination $\lambda$ on $X$.
+The goal of this section is to describe $\outenv(X,\lambda)$ and $\inenv(Y,\lambda)$ for any closed hyperbolic surfaces $X$ (and $Y$) and for any chain-recurrent geodesic lamination $\lambda$ on $X$ (or $Y$).
 As we shall see, this is closely related to the \enquote{tangent space} of the space of measured laminations, developed by Thurston in \cite[Section 6]{Thurston1998}.